markanewman/CaddyQuickStart/README.md

 If you want to recreate the project from [first principles](https://en.wikipedia.org/wiki/First_principle), feel free to do the same.
 [^curl]: I wasted time on trying get around caching when I was moving from one backend service to two.
 Straight-up use `cURL`.
+[^fail_v2]: So...
+ChatGPT just informed me about [caddy-docker-proxy](https://github.com/lucaslorentz/caddy-docker-proxy).
+I spent **ALL DAY!!!** doing this carefully by hand, reading all the guides, understanding _in detail_ where all the pieces go together, carefully coxing the AI to give me help ... and it drops this on me.
+If you use the right image, the whole thing is just automatic.
+[Stand on someone else's sholders](https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants), the view is better.